 Packages and Plugins

-- Nuget + Buildserver - if the plugin is installed via NuGet then as long as the packages.config file in the root of your project is source controlled, then the installed files for individual plugins shouldn't need to be source controlled (and your deployment process should pull the packages implementation files from Nuget during the build and deployment process).
+- NuGet - if the plugin is installed via NuGet then as long as the packages.config file in the root of your project is source controlled, then the installed files for individual plugins shouldn't need to be source controlled (and your deployment process should pull the packages implementation files from NuGet during the build and deployment process).

 - Backoffice + Buildserver - you'll need to include the plugin files in source control as the build server won't know to restore them - if the plugin/package doesn't come with a NuGet resource, consider setting up your own local NuGet repository for your build server to pull the files from.

-Note Each plugin could be different depending on its implementation and functionality, it may contain files that it would be useful to track via Source control, and also files that should be ignored: check with the plugin's supporting website/developer for more information.
+Each plugin could be different depending on its implementation and functionality.
+It may contain files that it would be useful to track via Source control, and also files that should be ignored: check with the plugin's supporting website/developer for more information.

 What folders and files should I include in my source control repository?